ronancpl/ztcg_hs/readme.txt

 This TCG is themed around Nintendo®'s best-seller "The Legend of Zelda®: Ocarina of Time®".
 Card images, names and theme concepts are "borrowed", and therefore these are property of their respective staff.

+The MapleStory iTCG, added as a separate game set of cards, also have the card images, names and theme concepts which are "borrowed", and therefore these are property of their respective staff.

 2) Running on your machine